 Public Policy and Advocacy

-The charter of the AIASF Public Policy & Advocacy Committee (PPAC) is to strengthen the constituency for progressive design action in the Bay Area through direct engagement with neighborhood, advocacy, political, regulatory, and legislative bodies and to advocate for architecture as a force for positive change.
+The mission of the AIASF Public Policy & Advocacy Committee (PPAC) is to strengthen the constituency for progressive design action in the Bay Area through direct engagement with neighborhood, advocacy, political, regulatory, and legislative bodies and to advocate for architecture as a force for positive change.
 More broadly, PPAC seeks to effect positive change through education and action related to urban issues impacting the architecture profession and our communities.
 We regularly meet with the Director of Planning, Supervisors, and other policymakers to develop legislation and process improvements, and have developed a relationship with the Building Department to help inform more efficient permitting processes.

 Meetings